demingfactor/storytellingsa/src/cms/pages/watch-and-listen.md

 url: watch-and-listen
 permalink: /{{url}}/index.html
 ---
-Select a site of interest…
+**Select a site of interest …**

+**... and let us know if you find others to share.**

 ***[Storylab](https://storylabx.tumblr.com/)***\
 A delightful website to sample the variety of storytellers who have been recorded on You-Tube.
 You can **see** **and hear** live performances, displaying their distinctive styles, usually in live performance situations.
 Recordings are slightly variable in technical quality, shown within a ‘shell' of a movie screen on your computer.
 Streaming quality will depend on what speed your computer/modem works, but still worthwhile.

 ***[Jeff Gere](http://jeffgere.com/)***\
 Jeff Gere hails from Honalulu, Hawaii, and is both a multitalented storyteller and  an organiser of festivals and gatherings of storytellers.
 His enthusiasm, presence, physical expression, and prowess as a performer may stimulate ideas and possibilities for your own telling.
-His shirts are quite an Hawaiin statement too!
+His shirts are quite an Hawaiian statement too!

 ***[The Moth](http://www.themoth.org/)***\
 The ‘moth' alludes to people attracted to stories (like moths to lights).
 This site includes recordings of 5-12 minute personal stories recorded live.
 The emphasis is on people telling crafted personal stories about their most exceptional experiences.
 Click on left hand menu **Storytellers** then click on button **Listen to Stories.** No image of the teller.